tombensve/APS/README.md

 ----

 In general this works very well mostly due the the simplicity of the core OSGi APIs.
 There is a clear reason why I stayed with only those.
 Keep things as simple as possible and as small as possible is always my goal.
-I'm also very satisfied and impressed with Vert.x!
-It just works!

 /Tommy